panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2022-02-09-PMC/2022-02-09-PMC_Meeting.md

 * we will wait until after the review to start the Grant Amendment

 3. News from ExPaNDS
+* face to face meeting in the summer?

 4. News from the EOSC